-A. Digital Signatures, or other means of Fully Electronic authentication, are unauthorized for the following documents (including any subsequent modifications, amendments, or assignments):

-- 1. Mortgage/Deed of Trust/Security Instrument;

-- 2. FHA Note (see Section 3.4); and

-- 3. Building Loan Agreement.

-B. The restrictions on Digital Signatures do not preclude scanning manually signed, wet signature documents into Electronic Records (i.e., PDF) for reliance by the HUD Closing Attorney.
+- A. Digital Signatures, or other means of Fully Electronic authentication, are unauthorized for the following documents (including any subsequent modifications, amendments, or assignments): - 1.
+Mortgage/Deed of Trust/Security Instrument; - 2.
+FHA Note (see Section 3.4); and - 3.
+Building Loan Agreement. - B. The restrictions on Digital Signatures do not preclude scanning manually signed, wet signature documents into Electronic Records (i.e., PDF) for reliance by the HUD Closing Attorney.
 The HUD Closing Attorney will continue relying on such Electronic Records when releasing the FHA Note and compiling the VCB.
-However, FHA Lenders must safeguard and maintain the original versions.

-C. Industry partners and their legal counsel must research and ensure that all applicable federal, state, and local requirements for electronic documents and related GNMA-eligibility requirements have been met.
-Industry partners and their legal counsel should be advised that any loans not meeting applicable federal, state, and local requirements for Electronic Records may be ineligible for inclusion in GNMA securities.
+However, FHA Lenders must safeguard and maintain the original versions of any documents required to have original, wet signatures for purposes of a GNMA delivery or to meet other legal requirements. - C. FHA lenders and their legal counsel are responsible for researching and otherwise ensuring that all applicable federal, state, and local requirements for electronic documents and related GNMA-eligibility requirements have been met.
+These parties should be advised that any loans not meeting applicable federal, state, and local requirements for Electronic Records may be ineligible for inclusion in GNMA securities.

 Section 5.3.
-Jurisdictional Requirements and Limitations
+Jurisdictional Requirements and Limitations; Authorizing ECP Departures

-A. Jurisdictional requirements or limitations may require the continued use of wet signatures for certain other closing documents including (without limitation):

-1. Title Insurance Policy;
+- A. Jurisdictional requirements or limitations may require the continued use of wet signatures for certain other closing documents including (without limitation): - 1.
+Title Insurance Policy;

 - 2. Original Security Agreement authorizing UCC filings; and - 3.
-FHA Regulatory Agreement.

-B. Lender's Counsel should consult with the HUD Closing Attorney to determine the preferred avenues for addressing state and local requirements for Electronic Records.
+FHA Regulatory Agreement. - B. Lender's Counsel should consult with the HUD Closing Attorney to determine the preferred avenues for addressing state and local requirements for Electronic Records.
 If these requirements warrant deviation from this ECP, the Lender's Counsel is responsible for providing a written justification supporting the request.
 The Lender's Counsel's written request must explain and appropriately cite the governing legal authorities.
 Lender's Counsel is also responsible for identifying any related conflicts with other Program Obligations and providing all other supporting documentation requested by HUD.
-Lender's Counsel should be instructed not to contact OGC's headquarters' attorneys on such requests except in coordination with the HUD Closing Attorney.

-C. The HUD Closing Attorney may refer any questions relating to state and local requirements to the jurisdiction's Regional Counsel (or the Regional Counsel's designee).
+Lender's Counsel should be instructed not to contact OGC's headquarters' attorneys on such requests except in coordination with the HUD Closing Attorney. - C. The HUD Closing Attorney may refer any questions relating to state and local requirements to the jurisdiction's Regional Counsel (or the Regional Counsel's designee).
 The Regional Counsel may approve requests necessary to comply with state or local law, provided there is no federal statutory or regulatory conflict.
-If the HUD Closing Attorney identifies legal concerns beyond state and local requirements, these concerns must be documented in writing and submitted to OGC-ECP@hud.gov.
-The HUD Closing Attorney must ensure the referral submission includes the following information:

-1. A description of the legal concern, including references to the relevant authorities and/or policy;

-2. An explanation of the federal statutory or regulatory barriers, if any;

-3. An explanation of why the preferred avenue is supportable.
-The justification should include enough detail, context, and rationale to allow for an informed determination, as well as establish that HUD is not acting in an arbitrary and capricious manner in its decision-making;

-4. An explanation of the extent to which the request impacts other program directives or documents;

-5. A discussion of additional legal considerations and concerns, if any, including reservations of the HUD Closing Attorney; and

-6. A statement of any time constraints.
+If the HUD Closing Attorney identifies legal concerns beyond state and local requirements pertaining to compliance with the ECP, these concerns must be documented in writing and submitted to OGC-ECP@hud.gov.
+The HUD Closing Attorney must ensure the referral submission includes the following information: - 1.
+A description of the legal concern, including references to the relevant authorities and/or policy; - 2.
+An explanation of the federal statutory or regulatory barriers, if any; - 3.
+An explanation of why the preferred avenue is supportable.
+The justification should include enough detail, context, and rationale to allow for an informed determination, as well as establish that HUD is not acting in an arbitrary and capricious manner in its decision-making; - 4.
+An explanation of the extent to which the request impacts other program directives or documents; - 5.
+A discussion of additional legal considerations and concerns, if any, including reservations of the HUD Closing Attorney; and - 6.
+A statement of any time constraints.